 Dental Care While Pregnant

-- Tell your dentist the names and dosages of all drugs you are taking – including medications and prenatal vitamins prescribed by your doctor – as well as any specific medical advice your doctor has given you.
+- Tell your dentist the names and dosages of all drugs you are taking, including medications and prenatal vitamins prescribed by your doctor, as well as any specific medical advice your doctor has given you.
 Your dentist may need to alter your dental treatment plan based on this information.
-Certain drugs -- such as tetracycline -- can affect the development of your child's teeth and should not be given during pregnancy.

-- Avoid dental X-rays during pregnancy.
-If X-rays are essential (such as in a dental emergency), your dentist will use extreme caution to safeguard you and your baby.
+- Dental X-rays can be done during pregnancy.
+Your dentist will use extreme caution to safeguard you and your baby, such as shielding your abdomen and thyroid.
 Advances in technology have made X-rays much safer today than in past decades.

 - If morning sickness is keeping you from brushing your teeth, change to a bland-tasting toothpaste during pregnancy.
 Ask your dentist or hygienist to recommend brands.